w3c/wcag-act-rules/content/auto-update-text-efbfc7.md

 ## Background

 The 10 minute time span in the applicability is arbitrary.
 It is selected so that testing this rule would not become impractical.
 This 10 minute constraint is not included in WCAG.
 Content that changes less frequently may fail success criteria 2.2.2 without failing this rule.

+The [instruments][instrument] used to pass this rule (if any), must meet all level A Success Criteria in order to fully satisfy [Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2].
+These extra requirements are left out of this rule, and should be tested separately.

 - [Understanding Success Criterion 2.2.2: Pause, Stop, Hide][sc 2.2.2]
 - [G186: Using a control in the Web page that stops moving, blinking, or auto-updating content][g186]